 Residents have the right to grieve decisions made through the CHA Resident’s Grievance Procedure.

-Notice of Pet Removal
+Notice of Removal

-If the owner and the CHA are unable to resolve the pet rule violation at the meeting or if the CHA determines that the pet owner failed to cure the pet rule violation within the additional time provided for this purpose under Section E.3.a.ii above (or at the meeting, if appropriate), the CHA will send the resident a notice requiring the pet owner to remove the pet.
+If the owner and the CHA are unable to resolve the rule violation at the meeting or if the CHA determines that the owner failed to cure the rule violation within the additional time provided for this purpose under Section E.3.a.ii above (or at the meeting, if appropriate), the CHA will send the resident a notice requiring the owner to remove the pet or assistance animal.
 This notice must:

-Contain a brief statement of the factual basis for the determination and the pet rule or rules that have been violated;
+Contain a brief statement of the factual basis for the determination and the rule or rules that have been violated;

-State that the owner must remove the pet or assistance animal within 10 calendar days of the effective date of service of notice (or the pet rule violation meeting, if the notice is served at the meeting); and
+State that the owner must remove the pet or assistance animal within 10 calendar days of the effective date of service of notice (or the rule violation meeting, if the notice is served at the meeting); and

-State the failure to remove the pet or assistance animal may result in the termination of the pet owner’s tenancy; 24 CFR § 5.356(b)(2).
+State the failure to remove the pet or assistance animal may result in the termination of the owner’s tenancy; 24 CFR § 5.356(b)(2).

-Termination of Pet Owner’s Lease
+Termination of Owner’s Lease

-The CHA will not terminate an owner’s tenancy based on a pet rule violation unless:
+The CHA will not terminate an owner’s tenancy based on a rule violation unless:

-The owner failed to remove the pet/assistance animal or correct the pet rule violation within the applicable time period specified above (including any additional time permitted by the CHA); and
+The owner failed to remove the pet/assistance animal or correct the rule violation within the applicable time period specified above (including any additional time permitted by the CHA); and

-The pet rule violation is sufficient to terminate the owner’s tenancy under the terms of the Lease and applicable regulations; 24 CFR § 5.356(c).
+The rule violation is sufficient to terminate the owner’s tenancy under the terms of the Lease and applicable regulations; 24 CFR § 5.356(c).

 Provisions of resident's Lease related to lease termination will apply in all cases.

-Protection of the Pet
+Protection of the Pet or Assistance Animal

-If the health or safety of a pet or assistance animal is threatened by the death or incapacity of the owner, or by other factors that render the owner unable to care for the pet, the CHA may contact the responsible party(ies) listed in the registration form or the Alternate Care of Pet Statement and ask that they assume responsibility for the pet.
+If the health or safety of a pet or assistance animal is threatened by the death or incapacity of the owner, or by other factors that render the owner unable to care for the pet or assistance animal, the CHA may contact the responsible party(ies) listed in the registration form or the Alternate Care of Pet Statement and ask that they assume responsibility for the pet or assistance animal.

-If the CHA finds evidence of neglect, abuse, or abandonment of the animal, the CHA may contact the responsible party(ies) listed in the registration form or the Alternative Care of Pet Statement and ask that they assume responsibility for the pet.
+If the CHA finds evidence of neglect, abuse, or abandonment of the pet or assistance animal, the CHA may contact the responsible party(ies) listed in the registration form or the Alternative Care of Pet Statement and ask that they assume responsibility for the pet or assistance animal.

-If the CHA is unable to contact the responsible party(ies) despite reasonable efforts or if the responsible party(ies) are unwilling or unable to care for the pet, the CHA may contact the appropriate state or local Animal Control Authority, Humane Society, or designated agent of the CHA and request the removal of the pet or assistance animal.
+If the CHA is unable to contact the responsible party(ies) despite reasonable efforts or if the responsible party(ies) are unwilling or unable to care for the pet or assistance animal, the CHA may contact the appropriate state or local Animal Control Authority, Humane Society, or designated agent of the CHA and request the removal of the pet or assistance animal.

 If none of the above actions are effective, the CHA may enter the owner’s unit, remove the pet, and place the pet or assistance animal in a facility that will provide care and shelter until the owner or a representative of the owner is able to assume responsibility for the pet or assistance animal, but for no longer than 30 calendar days.
 The cost of the animal care facility provided under this section shall be paid by the owner; 24 CFR § 5.363.